Academany/fabzero/basic/git.md

 In Fab Academy **we are working with git repositories**.
 Every lab has a git repository where students push their work and pull other people's work.
 The advantages of working with repositories rather than simple file sharing are countless: you can create branches, roll back changes, delete other people's files and many other things that you will ~~hate~~ love very soon.

-## Downloading from Github
+## Downloading a repository from Github
 [Github](github.com) is a web-based Git repository hosting.
-You don't need a github account or any software to download a repository.
+You don't need a github account or any software to download a zipped repository.

-> Exercise: Visit GitHub and download a repository.
+> Exercise: Visit GitHub and download a repository in zip format.
 Think of the inconveniences of proceeding that way.

 ## Installing git
 For the next part of the course we will need to install [git](https://git-scm.com/).
 In Ubuntu type in a terminal window: